Ramisto/Hardening-Windows-Server-2016/README.md

 ## Installation

-First step, download the project folder to your C:\ drive.
+First step, download this github project to your C:\ drive.

 Second step, import the .reg files :